JannesMeyer/react-flux-boilerplate/README.md

 	npm install

+Build for…

-- Build for production with `npm run build-prod`.
+- Production with `npm run build-prod`
-- Build for development with  `npm run build`.
+- Development with  `npm run build`
-- Build for development and watch for changes with `npm run watch`.
+- Development and watch for changes with `npm run watch`

 Run the server